mordini/snarfer/README.md

 Uses Leaflet to load OpenStreetMap tiles.

-Formats the map display.

-Highly ranked users will gain the ability to click on a spot and create a POI there, or edit existing POIs.
+Highly ranked users will gain the ability to click on a spot and request to create a POI there, or edit existing POIs.
+But changes must be approved by us?
+Or a council of some sort?

 4. **useMap.js**

 Defines JS functions for map interaction.

-Holds initializeMap, createMarker, onMapClick, etc.
+Imports many icons and maps them to categories of POIs.
+Has exportable functions like "addPOI", "updatePOI", "initializeMap", and "displayUserLocation".

 Is called inside of mapView.vue.

+---
+**Next Up**
+1. Proper databases for Users, POIs, and Quests.

+2. Finish profileView.vue and create a profile component for the home page called featuredProfile.vue.

+3. Same thing with Quests.
+Make a page to search for quests and a component that shows featured quests on the home page.

+4. Restrict POI creation.

+5. Improve src/views/catEdit.vue to include pictures, buttons for categories, initialize with existing info on the POI, change name to something like editPOI.

+6. Add logbook.

+7. Add leaderboard.

+8. Test for all platforms.

+---
+**Questions/Ideas**
+1. Users should be able to DM each other.

+2. Do we need an admin view?
+For creating quests, approving new POIs/POI edits, changing featured POIs and featured Quests, etc.

+3. Markeroni had a blog.
+Is that a good idea here?

+4. What security issues do we need to consider?
+How to counter each of them?

+5. Is there an AI solution for verifying users' attendance at a POI?
+Perhaps via image recognition?

 ---

 🤝 Contributing
 Want to help improve this project?